mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 ## Serializing Array Subsets

 When implemeting a game network protocol, sooner or later you need to serialize an array of objects over the network.
 Perhaps the server needs to send all objects down to the client, or an array of events or messages to be sent.

-This is fairly straightforward if you are sending _all_ objects in the array down to the client, but what if you want to send only a subset of the array?
+This is straightforward if you are sending _all_ objects in the array down to the client, but what if you want to send only a subset of the array?

 The first and simplest approach is to iterate across all objects in the array and serialize a bool per-object if that object is to be sent.
-If the value of that bool 1 then the object data follows, otherwise it's ommitted and the bool for the next object is up next in the stream.
+If the value of that bool is 1 then the object data follows, otherwise it's ommitted and the bool for the next object is up next in the stream.

 <pre>
 template &lt;typename Stream&gt;